The ARIS Toolkit

 2. A checklist for reviewing BI statements

-3. The Guiding Principles for Effective BI Statements
+3. A summary of Guiding Principles for Effective BI Statements

 A brief history of the BI Wizard